ruediste/lap-infra/doc/src/infrastructure.md

 ![](images/infra_development_process.png)

-To simplify the management of container images the following naming convention is used when pushing them to a registry:
- `infra/<commit hash>/<container name>`.
-However during a build and in the `Dockerfile`s the naming convention is `infra/<container name>`

 A new or existing test node is prepared for testing by
 1. fetch snapshot from production
 1. restore snapshot